Company Phone number

 These walls use an anchoring systems to lock the blocks in place, but since their installation is faster, the cost of these walls is reduced in many situations.

-Retaining Wall This last option consist on installing rail road ties, also known as timbers, horizontally to create a retaining wall.
+This last option consist on installing rail road ties, also known as timbers, horizontally to create a retaining wall.

-These walls are the most cost economical option to create a quick wall that will last many years, but it has the downside of needing replacement sooner than the two previous options.
 Depending on the type of wood and terrain, wooden walls will need some type of maintenance or replacement pieces after 10-15 years.
 This is why we only build them when budgeting is a big issue.

 A retaining wall installation is more complicated that what it might seem.
 There are many details and techniques that are not explained here.
 If you need a professional to install or just help you with your project, gives us a call.
-We offer free estimates for all Montgomery County and Maryland!
+We offer free estimates for all Montgomery County, Maryland!

 Rocha Construction: (301) 717-8310